LoayMoh99/PlenyDataEngineeringTask/README.md

 npm run dev
 ```
 ### Note:
- if you want to connect to your specific DB search for TODO and change the **DB connection string**
+ if you want to connect to your specific DB search for TODO and change the **DB connection string** either by:
+ - generating a `.env` file and add MONGODB_URL=<your url here> [Recommended]
+ - hard copied instead of the process.env.MONGODB_URL

 ## Author